youcan-shop/coding-challenges/Software Engineer/README.md

 We should be able to create a product

-We should be able to browse products through a product listing with ability to:
+We should be able to browse products through a paginated product listing with ability to:

 * sort by name, by price
 * filter by a category

 ### Testing
-Product creation should be covered by automated tests
+Product creation can be covered by automated tests

 #### Important notes

-- The coding style is much important
+- The coding style is very important
 - Wrap Eloquent queries in the repository layer, never use Eloquent from outside the repository layer
 - Use a service layer for manipulating category & product objects (create, delete, get, ...)
 - CSS & colors are not evaluated.
 - Do not hesitate to automate the build phase (front / backend)
-- Build a small and concise app the right way.
+- Even if the challenge is quite simple, focus in the code quality and software engineering principles & best practices

 ## Technologies to use